ExponentialML/ComfyUI_ELLA/README.md

 > [!NOTE]
-> As per the ELLA developers, only the SD 1.5 checkpoint is released.
+> As per the ELLA developers / researchers, only the SD 1.5 checkpoint is released.

 # Quick Start Guide